dwalleck/cafe-cleaner/README.md

 cafe-cleaner
 ============

-Basic cleanup utility for CloudCafe.
+Set of basic CloudCafe utilities for Compute.

 Usage: cafe-cleaner [product] [config].config <--- you must include the file extension
        or this will fail!